-By letter dated March 12, 2012 (Agencywide Documents Access and Management System (ADAMS) Accession No. ML12053A340), the U.S. Nuclear Regulatory Commission (NRC) issued a request for information to all power reactor licensees and holders of construction permits in active or deferred status, pursuant to Title 10 of the Code of Federal Regulations (10 CFR), Section 50.54(f) (hereafter referred to as the "50.54(f) letter").
+By letter dated March 12, 2012 (Agencywide Documents Access and Management System (ADAMS) Accession No. ML12053A340), the U.S. Nuclear Regulatory Commission (NRC) issued a request for information to all power reactor licensees and holders of construction permits in active or deferred status, under Title 10 of the Code of Federal Regulations (10 CFR), Section 50.54(f) (hereafter referred to as the "50.54(f) letter").
 Enclosure 1 of the 50.54(f) letter requests addressees to reevaluate the seismic hazard at their site using present-day methods and guidance for licensing new nuclear power plants, and identify actions to address or modify, as necessary, plant components affected by the reevaluated seismic hazards.
-Enclosure 1, Item 4, of the 50.54(f) letter requested that licensees perform a comparison of the ground motion response spectrum (GMRS) with the safe shutdown earthquake (SSE).
-Enclosure 1, Item 9, requests that, when the GMRS exceeds the SSE in the 1 to 10 Hertz (Hz) frequency range, a seismic evaluation be made of the spent fuel pool (SFP).
+Enclosure 1, Item (4), of the 50.54(f) letter requested that licensees perform a comparison of the ground motion response spectrum (GMRS) with the safe shutdown earthquake (SSE).
+Enclosure 1, Item (9), requests that, when the GMRS exceeds the SSE in the 1 to 10 Hertz (Hz) frequency range, a seismic evaluation be made of the spent fuel pool (SFP).
 More specifically, plants were asked to consider all seismically induced failures that can lead to draining of the SFP.

-Additionally, by letter dated January 31, 2017 (ADAMS Accession No. ML17031A171), the Nuclear Energy Institute (NEI) submitted Electric Power Research Institute (EPRI) Report No. 3002009564 entitled, "Seismic Evaluation Guidance: Spent Fuel Pool Integrity Evaluation" (SFP Evaluation Guidance Report).
+Additionally, by letter dated January 31, 2017 (ADAMS Accession No. ML17031A171), the Nuclear Energy Institute (NEI) submitted the Electric Power Research Institute (EPRI) Report No. 3002009564 entitled, "Seismic Evaluation Guidance: Spent Fuel Pool Integrity Evaluation" (SFP Evaluation Guidance Report).
 The SFP Evaluation Guidance Report supports the completion of SFP evaluations for sites with reevaluated seismic hazard exceedance in the 1 to 10 Hz frequency range.
-The NRC endorsed the SFP Evaluation Guidance Report by letter dated February 28, 2017 (ADAMS Accession No. ML17034A408), as an acceptable method for licensees to use when responding to Item 9 in Enclosure 1 of the 50.54(f) letter.
+The NRC endorsed the SFP Evaluation Guidance Report by letter dated February 28, 2017 (ADAMS Accession No. ML17034A408), as an acceptable method for licensees to use when responding to Item (9) in Enclosure 1 of the 50.54(f) letter.
 Licensee deviations from the SFP Evaluation Guidance should be discussed in their SFP evaluation submittal.

-By letter dated October 3, 2017 (ADAMS Accession No. ML17276B201), Union Electric Company, doing business as Ameren Missouri (the licensee), provided a SFP report in response to Enclosure 1, Item 9, of the 50.54(f) letter for Callaway Plant, Unit 1 (Callaway).
-The NRC staff performed its review of the licensee's submittal to assess whether the licensee responded appropriately to Item 9 in Enclosure 1 of the 50.54(f) letter.
-The NRC staff evaluated whether the SFP Guidance Report methodology has been followed when calculating the site-specific seismic capacity of the SFP, and that Callaway's site-specific values and conditions are within the acceptable limits and bounds considered for the non-structural evaluation criteria specified in the SFP Evaluation Guidance Report.
-The NRC staff also confirmed that the requested information in response to Item 9 of the 50.54(f) letter was provided.
+By letter dated December 28, 2017 (ADAMS Accession No. ML18002A424), Energy Northwest (the licensee), provided an SFP report in response to Enclosure 1, Item (9), of the 50.54(f) letter for Columbia Generating Station (Columbia).
+The NRC staff performed its review of the licensee's submittal to assess whether the licensee responded appropriately to Item (9) in Enclosure 1 of the 50.54(f) letter.
+The NRC staff evaluated whether the SFP Evaluation Guidance Report methodology had been followed when calculating the site-specific seismic capacity of the SFP, and that Columbia's site-specific values and conditions are within the acceptable limits and bounds considered for the non-structural evaluation criteria specified in the SFP Evaluation Guidance Report.
+The NRC staff also confirmed that the requested information in response to Item (9) of the 50.54(f) letter was provided.